 Is a Brown Discharge a Sign of a Disease?

-A [email protected] discharge is your body’s way of cleansing the private part’s environment.
-The discharge gets rid of bacteria and dead cells to prevent infections.
+A vaginal discharge is your body’s way of cleansing the private part’s environment.
+The discharge gets rid of bacteria and dead cells inside the vagina in order to prevent infections.
 Most brown discharges are harmless while others are cause for concern.
 Educating oneself about the causes of a brown discharge is necessary before visiting a doctor.

 Brown Discharge at the End of Your Period